 At this stage I’m sure you have all had your fill of the Golden Globes, so in advance I apologise for this post.
-In my defence this is a little less about the fashion & more about people needing to get over their issues with the red carpet.
+In my defence this is a little less about the fashion and more about people needing to get over their issues with the red carpet.
 In people I mean the ‘feminists’ out there who find great offence with the spectacle that is the red carpet.
 For the past couple of years I have written a ‘Hot or Not’ article for the Irish Examiner on red carpet style.
 I make no apologies for this.
-My critique has always been about the fashion & not the individual.
+My critique has always been about the fashion and not the individual.
 Once an actor steps out onto that crimson rug they know the most important question they will answer that night is ‘Who are you wearing?’

 There is a certain generation of women who seem to feel that anything which puts the spotlight on what a woman is wearing or how they look or is too feminine in any way needs to be shut down because it is offensive to women.
 So of course the red carpet would be at the top of the firing line.
-It needs to be understood that the red carpet is business.
+It needs to be understood that the red carpet is a business.
 It is just as much a part of being in La La Land as it is playing that all important role.
 As an actor walks the red carpet they are not being themselves, they have stepped into another role, another character for the night.
 They come ready for the cameras.
 Weeks of preparation by their glam squads and thousands of dollars are put into these few hours.
-As a result a red carpet critique is so very different to one of somebody being papped coming out of their mothers house or doing the grocery shopping & being shamed wearing last seasons skirt length…though we all know that most of these ‘coffee run’ snaps are often just as orchestrated.
+As a result a red carpet critique is so very different to one of somebody being papped coming out of their mothers house or doing the grocery shopping and being shamed for wearing last seasons skirt length…though we all know that most of these ‘coffee run’ snaps are often just as orchestrated.

-What people seem to forget is that actors spend the weeks & months of award season selling their souls, sucking up, going to every luncheon, dinner they can to impress the Hollywood Foreign Press or the Academy for Motion Picture.
+What people seem to forget is that actors spend the weeks and months of award season selling their souls, sucking up, going to every luncheon, dinner they can to impress the Hollywood Foreign Press or the Academy for Motion Picture.
 The red carpet is no different.
 We’re fooled into believing that the actors make all the choices of who to wear, what to wear.
 They don’t.
 Even their stylists don’t because that picture perfect dress will go straight to who the designer wants to wear it.
-They will be first on the list & if it’s rejected it then goes down along the pecking order till it’s picked up.
+They will be first on the list and if it’s rejected it then goes down along the pecking order till it’s picked up.

 I am a feminist in my own way.
 I don’t shout about it, I don’t get angry when a builder wolf whistles at me or a man holds the door open.
 I like to think I look beyond what is in front of me.
 This is why I don’t get in a tizzy about traditions like the red carpet.
-Lets take it as it is, a night of escapism, glamour, spectacle & of course fashion…
+Lets take it as it is, a night of escapism, glamour, spectacle and of course fashion…